 Provider and Vendor Claims - Except as otherwise provided in this Agreement, Paid Claims shall mean the amount Contractor actually pays the Provider or Vendor (without regard to whether Contractor reimburses such Provider or Vendor on a percentage of charges basis, a fixed payment basis, a global fee basis, single case rate, or other reimbursement methodology or whether such amount is more or less than the Provider's or Vendor's actual Billed Charges for a particular service or supply).

-Performance Payments - If a Provider or Vendor participates in any Contractor program in which performance incentives, rewards or bonuses ("Performance Payments") are paid based on the achievement of certain goals, outcomes or performance standards adopted by Contractor (collectively, "Performance Targets"), Paid Claims shall also include the amount of such Performance Payments.
-Such Performance Payments may be charged to the State as set out specifically in the Schedule of Financial Variables.
-In no event, shall the amount charged to the State be greater than its proportionate share of total Performance Payments.
-Contractor will retain no margin on these payments to Provider or Vendor.
+Payment Innovation Programs - If a Provider or Vendor participates in any Contractor payment innovation program, in which performance incentives, rewards or bonuses are paid based on the achievement of cost, quality, efficiency, or service standards or metrics adopted by Contractor (“Payment Innovation Programs”), Paid Claims shall also include the amount of such payments to Providers or Vendors for these Payment Innovation Programs.
+Such payments may be charged to the State on a per claim, lump sum, per Subscriber, or per Member basis and shall be based on Contractor’s predetermined methodology for such Payment Innovation Program.
+The total monies charged to fund a Payment Innovation Program shall be actuarially determined as the amount necessary to fund the expected payments attributable to the Payment Innovation Program.
+Prior to its implementation, Contractor shall provide the State with a description of the Payment Innovation Program, the methodology that will be utilized to charge the State, and any reconciliation process performed in connection with such program.
+Contractor will provide the State with a report clearly reflecting the Payment Innovation Program Payments charged to the State.

 Fees Paid to Manage Care or Costs - Paid Claims may also include fees paid to Providers or Vendors for managing the care or cost of care for designated Members, as set out specifically in Contractor’s XXXXXXXXXXX program and the Schedule of Financial Variables.
 The XXXXXXXXXX program and costs administered by Contractor for the State is the same program and at the costs as Contractor administers the XXXXXXXXXX program for Contractor’s own insured book of business.